 Division of Prevention and Community Research and The Consultation Center

-The Division of Prevention and Community Research, Department of Psychiatry, Yale School of Medicine invites applications for a two-year NIDA T32 postdoctoral research training program in substance abuse prevention.
-Applications are now being accepted for three fellows, with start dates beginning June or July 2018.
+The Division of Prevention and Community Research, Department of Psychiatry, Yale School of Medicine invites applications for a one-year NIDA T32 postdoctoral research training program in substance abuse prevention.
+(A second year is possible given a successful renewal application of the program.)
+Applications are now being accepted for three fellows, with start dates beginning June or July 2019.

 The program emphasizes five research training aims: 1) to understand substance use/abuse and related behaviors using an ecological framework that emphasizes relevant developmental, family, social, cultural, and neurobiological contexts; 2) to enhance knowledge development and application in pre-intervention, implementation, and dissemination research; 3) to learn state-of-the-art data analytic methods that incorporate rigorous field and laboratory research methods, including mixed method designs when appropriate; 4) to gain experience in interdisciplinary research through collaborations with scientists in other departments, centers, and programs; and 5) to increase knowledge about the translation of research into real-world contexts that impact prevention practice and policy, and ultimately, public health.